 Devastated by the Windsor Castle fire, 1992

-The Queen is walking across the dewy grass, hood up in a knee-length raincoat, wellington boots on her feet.
+The Queen walked across the dewy grass, hood up in a knee-length raincoat, wellington boots on her feet.
 In the background, the windows of Windsor Castle can be seen along with some of the more than 200 firemen who had been fighting a devastating fire at the castle.
-The chief fire officer walks beside her as they cross the castle quadrangle.
+The chief fire officer walked beside her as they crossed the castle quadrangle.
 She was, one of her family later said, "absolutely devastated” by the events of the previous day.

 Succession: four generations at a royal christening, 2013

 In the collection of the National Portrait Gallery in London is a photograph titled Four Generations, taken by the photographer John Chancellor in 1899.
-Queen Victoria is seated.
-Next to her is her five-year-old great grandson, the future Edward VIII.
+In the image, Queen Victoria is seated.
+Next to her is her then five-year-old great grandson, the future Edward VIII.
 She is flanked on either side by her son King Edward VII and grandson King George V.

 A solitary sovereign: Prince Philip's funeral, 2021